-This domain defines the professional accountability and scope of ethical and legal practice of the registered nurse in relation to patients, families, other members of the multidisciplinary team, community and society.
+This domain defines the professional accountability and scope of ethical and legal practice of the ANP in relation to patients, families, other members of the multidisciplinary team, community and society.

 Accepts accountability for own actions, decision-making and for the related outcomes.